DRSDimas/MAPIDAcademy/Task/8:CSS/README.md

-# This Website was made with the Vite Vanilla JavaScript framework
+# This Website Was Made With The Vite Vanilla JavaScript Framework